What is peripartum cardiomyopathy?

 - personal history of heart disease including myocarditis (inflammation of the heart muscle)

 Symptoms of peripartum cardiomyopathy are similar to symptoms of heart failure.
 You may experience:

 Your doctor will review your symptoms and perform a physical exam.
-They may use a device called a stethoscope on your chest.
-This instrument helps the doctor listen for crackling noises in the lungs as well as abnormal sounds within the heart.
+A device called a stethoscope may be used to help the doctor listen for crackling noises in the lungs and abnormal sounds in the heart.
 Your doctor will also test your blood pressure.
-Your blood pressure may be lower than normal, or it may drop significantly when you stand up.
+It may be lower than normal and could drop significantly when you stand up.

-A variety of imaging tests are used to measure your heart.
-Such tests also determine the rate of blood flow.
-Some of these imaging exams are also used to view potential lung damage.
-Possible tests may include:
+A variety of imaging tests can measure your heart.
+These tests also determine the rate of blood flow.
+Some of these imaging tests can also view potential lung damage.
+Tests may include:

 - X-ray of the entire chest

-- computed tomography (CT) scan for detailed pictures of the heart
+- CT scan for detailed pictures of the heart

 - nuclear heart scan to show heart chambers